Self Storage Tips and Tricks to Maximizing Your Storage Unit

 Dollies are often the best way to move large and heavy objects like washing machines or dryers.
 You can decide to rent these for easy convenience

 Wrap your dishes before putting them in the box.
 By creating a barrier around each plate, bowl or glass you’re safeguarding it from other items scraping up against it.
 Unused newsprint is fine for if you’re packing dishes for moving but not suitable for storage (newspaper ink can rub off on and stain items over time), but softer options like bubble wrap or linens are ideal.

 A lot of time and planning goes into any move.
 Stop in for your FREE packing planners check list.

-Packing Your Storage Unit
+How to Pack and Organize Your Storage Unit

 Packing a self-storage unit can seem intimidating to customers who have never used a storage unit before.
 Although there are an unlimited number of ways to pack a unit, there are several self-storage tips and tricks that can help you make the most out of your space.

 - Be sure to put the most frequently used items near the front of your storage unit for your own convenience.
 This will allow you to quickly access the items you need without shuffling through to the back corner of your storage unit.

 - If you plan to store any large furniture, such as couches, dressers, or even bed frames, you’ll want to ensure that these items are utilizing primarily vertical space.
 Standing these bulky items on end helps to maximize less-used vertical space and allows you to fit more inside your self-storage unit.

 - How you store furniture can make or break your space.
 Properly wrapping your furniture is the first step: use mattress and sofa slips and cover wooden furniture to keep items clean and dust-free.
 After your furniture is properly covered, you may be able to stack some low-weight items on top of your furniture to help utilize vertical space.

 - Taking apart large pieces of furniture can help you get the extra inch or two required to fit through narrow doorways.